For those of us blessed with not having raging headaches, hmm…For the rest of us, headaches are not cute.

 A palm blend you can use for massage

-Self-Massage with a palm blend of 1-2 drops of pure Essential Oil in 8-12 drops of base Oil like Jojoba Oil.
+Self-massage with a blend of 2-3 drops of essential oil in 8-12 drops of carrier oil like jojoba or sweet almond oil.
 Apply this blend to your nose to make the nose – brain connection.
 Then massage the temples, back of neck along the hairline at the occipital ridge, and rub into the neck and shoulders to relieve tense muscles.
-Do this with Lavender Oil for a relaxing blend at bedtime.

 Massage is holistic, working mainly the nervous system as a whole and including, as part of the same treatment, the head and body.
 However, in some cases massage can aggravate a headache.
 At these times, choose the compress, simple inhalations, soothing baths or comforting mists.